theMoor9/EvFramework/README.md

 ## Info

+- Built for [Link](https://github.com/theMoor9/blockchain-potential-carnival).
+You can find here though the `README.md` in the `App` section the orginal purpose of this application.
-Look in app menu choices
+- Look in app menu choices.

 ---